-- The preschool manager will contact you to arrange a half-day settling-in visit, this normally takes place a week before your child's full sessions start.
-You are encouraged to stay with your child initially, allowing them to get to know the other children and adults.
-Once your child is happy we encourage you to "step back" either by sitting a little way away from your child, going for a stroll in the park or perhaps for a coffee.
-We will play this by ear and if your child is upset at the idea, then you can stay on site, but take more of a background position. - When the timetable starts properly, you are welcome to stay until your child feels more settled; although it can be counterproductive if this continues for too long. - We have an open door policy and encourage you to have two-way communication with your child's key worker (and other staff) including sharing information on how your child is settling in, progress and any concerns relating to the child.
+- We have an open door policy and encourage families to have two-way communication with the child's key worker (and other staff) including sharing information on how your child is settling in, progress and any concerns relating to the child.
 This is usually done daily on drop off and collection but if you require longer or more privacy you may choose to make an appointment. - Sometimes after a holiday or absence your child may need support to settle again.
 We will help you with this.